r-obert/xpool.rb/README.md

 be any piece of code.
 Don't confuse xpool.rb with background jobs, it is one of the many things xpool.rb could be used for.

-A process in a pool can be restarted to obtain a clean memory space that could have been made dirty by code it has ran.
-A pool can be resized on demand to be bigger or smaller.

 xpool.rb is best suited for long and short running scripts, it's not well suited for a Rails application and there are other projects better suited for Rails, like [Sidekiq](https://github.com/mperham/sidekiq).